Quarterly Economic Observer - Summer, 2019

-This edition of the NERI’s Quarterly Economic Observer (QEO) outlines our latest expectations for the economies of the Republic of Ireland and Northern Ireland (Section 1) and proposes changes to the levels and composition of both public spending and government revenue in the Republic to boost the long-run productive capacity of the economy (Section 2).
+This edition of the NERI’s Quarterly Economic Observer (QEO) outlines our latest expectations for the economies of the Republic of Ireland and Northern Ireland (Section 1) and proposes changes to the taxation of capital stocks in the Republic, in particular reforms to Local Property Tax (Section 2).

 Economic Outlook for the Republic of Ireland

-- The short-term outlook for the Republic’s economy remains positive.
-We project real GDP growth of 4.6% in 2019 and 3.3% in 2020.
+- The short-term outlook for the Republic’s economy is positive.
+We now project real GDP growth of 4.6% in 2019 and 3.3% in 2020.
 However, this outlook is contingent on a benign outcome to the Brexit negotiations.

 Percentage real change over previous year